-In recent years Richard Hearnden has appeared in serious and complex cases concerning organised crime, fraud, inquests, regulatory crime and rape.
-He was appointed to HM Attorney General’s List B in 2007 and in 2011 was appointed a Grade 4 prosecutor for the CPS.
+In the last two years, Richard Hearnden has appeared in serious and complex cases concerning homicide, rape, child abuse, organised crime, and fraud.
+He is a Grade 4 prosecutor for the CPS, having been appointed in 2011.
 He is a member of the CPS Specialist Rape Advocates’ Panel, the Serious Crime Panel and the Central Fraud Panel, all at Grade 4.

 In 2015 Richard acted as leading counsel for the Crown in the prosecution of ten defendants charged with fraud and money laundering the proceeds of a £3 million fraud on a well-known pay-day lender.

 Earlier in that year, Richard appeared for the Crown in cases as diverse as breaching the licensing rules on the export of weapons grade graphite, carrying a loaded firearm on a transatlantic aeroplane and the trial of a dangerous serial rapist.

 Richard has represented families, medical professionals and others in numerous coroner’s inquests before a coroner alone and before a jury.
 In 2012 he was instructed and appeared in a long death in custody jury inquest.
 Richard has also lectured on the subject to solicitors.

 In previous years, Richard acted as leading prosecuting counsel in the trial of a cold case rape committed 25 years earlier by an infamous serial rapist.
 Also that year, Richard secured the convictions of a gang of four who had defrauded a leading insurance company of hundreds of thousands of pounds in a cheque fraud; the account manager and his accomplice from the private client division of a major clearing bank; two fraudsters engaged in a sophisticated travellers’ cheque scam and four foreign nationals engaged in a conspiracy to steal and launder the proceeds.